CiscoTestAutomation/pyats-image-builder/README.md

 ### ftp

 - Only single files can be retrieved with ftp.
-- pyATS Docker Build uses the anonymous login for ftp, so the file must be accesible to anonymous users.
+- pyATS Image Builder uses the anonymous login for ftp, so the file must be accesible to anonymous users.

 ---

 ## Pip Configuration

-pyATS Docker Build uses the values from `pip-config` to build a `pip.conf` file in *.ini* format.
+pyATS Image Builder uses the values from `pip-config` to build a `pip.conf` file in *.ini* format.

 This YAML: